storesafe/cordova-sqlite-storage/README.md

 - This plugin version references Windows platform toolset v141 to support Visual Studio 2017 ref: [litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580).
 (Visual Studio 2015 is now supported by [litehelpers / cordova-sqlite-legacy](https://github.com/litehelpers/cordova-sqlite-legacy) (permissive license terms, no performance enhancements for Android) and [litehelpers / Cordova-sqlite-evcore-common-free](https://github.com/litehelpers/Cordova-sqlite-evcore-common-free) (GPL or commercial license terms, with performance enhancements for Android).
 UNTESTED workaround for Visual Studio 2015: it *may* be possible to support this plugin version on Visual Studio 2015 Update 3 by installing platform toolset v141.)
 - [brodybits / cordova-sqlite-storage-starter-app](https://github.com/brodybits/cordova-sqlite-storage-starter-app) project is a CC0 (public domain) starting point and may also be used to reproduce issues with this plugin.
 In addition [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) may be used to reproduce issues with other versions of this plugin.
 - The Lawnchair adapter is now moved to [litehelpers / cordova-sqlite-lawnchair-adapter](https://github.com/litehelpers/cordova-sqlite-lawnchair-adapter).
-- [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) now supports SELECT BLOB data in Base64 format on all platforms in addition to REGEXP (Android/iOS/macOS) and pre-populated database (all platforms).
+- [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) now supports SELECT BLOB data in Base64 format on _Android/iOS/macOS/Windows_ addition to REGEXP (Android/iOS/macOS) and pre-populated database _(Android/iOS/macOS/Windows)_.
 - [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) provides a Promise-based API wrapper.
 - [nolanlawson / pouchdb-adapter-cordova-sqlite](https://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite) supports this plugin along with other implementations such as [nolanlawson / sqlite-plugin-2](https://github.com/nolanlawson/sqlite-plugin-2) and [Microsoft / cordova-plugin-websql](https://github.com/Microsoft/cordova-plugin-websql).
 - macOS ("osx" platform) is now supported